Catskill909/wordpress-login/email-integration-plan.md

 - ✅ Login and logout functionality is working in the Flutter app
 - ✅ JSON API core plugin installed and activated
 - ✅ JSON API User plugin installed but User controller is not activated
-- 🔄 Registration functionality updated to use WordPress REST API instead
+- ✅ Registration functionality updated to use WordPress REST API with admin authentication
-- 🔄 Password reset functionality updated to redirect to WordPress password reset page
+- ✅ Password reset functionality updated to use WordPress REST API with admin authentication

 ## 1. User Registration with Email Verification